vagorsol/git-workshop/README.md

 ```

 We have now saved our changes locally.
+Use `git log` to see a summary of all the changes made to the repository so far.
+Notice which commits
+the pointers `HEAD` and `origin/HEAD` point to.

 To backup the changes remotely, you need to `push` the changes back to github.

 ```
 alinen@Xin /cygdrive/c/alinen/cs312/git-workshop